NGMunia/ENCOR-LAB/README.md

   - Scavenger traffic (torrent) is dropped.
   - Traffic destined to R5 is marked as critical data and given a CBWFQ bandwidth of 30% of CIR

+NAT:

+  - The router labeled as 'HTTP' operates in a manner that emulates the functionality of a web server.
+  - Port forwarding measures have been appropriately established on the router denoted as R4, thereby enabling the accessibility of the HTTP service through the following endpoint: http://44.67.28.4/.

+Assurance:

+Company-X
+  - SNMP is configured on all Company-X routers to be monitored on the Server
+  - NetFlow is configured on LAN router to monitor traffic type traversing the network

 Security:

 Company-X firewall
   - Zone based firewall is configured to separate LAN and Internet links
   - Control-plane policing has been configured on HQ, R5 and Branch routers

+Images used:

+  - Routers:  i86bi-linux-l3-adventerprisek9-ms.155-2.T.bin
+  - Switches: i86bi_linux_l2-adventerprise-ms.high_iron_20170202.bin
+  - Server:   Win2k16_14393.0.161119-1705.RS1_REFRESH_SERVER_EVAL_X64FRE_EN-US.ISO
+  - Ubuntu:   Ubuntu Desktop VM
+  - PCs:      Webterm docker